libdynd/dynd-python/BUILD_INSTALL.md

     subdirectory so that your build is isolated from the source code files.

-4. Click 'Add Entry', and create a variable called BOOST_ROOT.
-   Set its type to PATH, and select the path to the boost library.
-   Boost doesn't need to be built, only headers are used.

-5. Double-click on the generated blaze.sln
+4. Double-click on the generated blaze.sln
     to open Visual Studio.
 The RelWithDebInfo configuration is recommended for most purposes.

-6. To install the Python module, explicitly build the INSTALL target.
+5. To install the Python module, explicitly build the INSTALL target.

 *OR*

 Start a command prompt window, and navigate to the blaze folder which is the root of the project.
 Switch the "-G" argument below to "Visual Studio 10" if using 32-bit Python.
-Replace the "BOOST_ROOT" path with the path to boost (boost doesn't need to be built, only headers are used).
 Execute the following commands:

     D:\blaze>mkdir build
     D:\blaze>cd build
-    D:\blaze\build>set BOOST_ROOT=D:\boost_1_51_0
     D:\blaze\build>cmake -G "Visual Studio 10 Win64" -DCMAKE_BUILD_TYPE=RelWithDebInfo ..
        [output, check it for errors]
     D:\blaze\build>start blaze.sln